farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 I have a tendency to make one to one games (one GM and one player), and Charge revolves around Momentum being gained and spent.

 Almost all mechanics about spending Momentum relies on having someone else available to assist you.
-So, by reducing the cost of Pushing Yourself, you allow for a higher flow of Momentum, which is more fair since no one can Assist, Take the Lead, and so on.
+So, by reducing the cost of Pushing Yourself, you allow for a higher flow of Momentum, which is more fair since no one can Assist each other.

 So, in short: